pinkponk/Gandalf-at-the-gate/README.md

-# halloween_gandalf
+# Gandalf at the door
-raspberry pi project for animating gandalf as a door guard.
-He asks you a riddle when you approach.
+Hobby project for Halloween.
+Code for Gandalf robot which greets guests add the door.
+The bearded and hatted raspberry pi will sense someone moving to the front door.
+Gandalf will spring to life moving his beard with a servo and his eyes with two led matrices.
+He Then asks you a riddle and waits for you to answer, if you answered correctly he will tell you to enter otherwise he will tell you that "YOU SHALL NOT PASS"